The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing

 While some results, e.g.,~\cite{nasr2023tight}, provide audits that are both efficient and tight, they require aggressive modifications to the implementations, including adversarial assumptions that might not always be realistic in practice.
 Thus, these techniques may fail to detect a large class of bugs or extend to other mechanisms; we refer to this characteristic as not being {\em ``end-to-end.''} This prompts the need for a unified approach to building and evaluating DP auditing techniques that can simultaneously be efficient, end-to-end, and tight, arguably achieving the ``gold standard'' of DP auditing.

-\descr{Roadmap.} In this paper, we set out to systematize the large body of recent work on DP auditing along several key axes, aiming to identify fresh insights, open research problems, and promising directions to guide future work in improving auditing techniques.
-We define and formalize three desiderata for DP auditing -- efficient, end-to-end, and tight -- and provide a comprehensive framework for evaluating progress in the field.
-Finally, we set out to systematize the modes of operation of current DP auditing techniques, including threat models, attacks, and evaluation functions.
+\descr{Roadmap.} In this paper, we undertake a systematic examination of the recent (and growing) literature on DP auditing across several key dimensions.
+Our objective is to distill new insights, highlight open research challenges, and delineate promising directions to improve auditing methodologies.
+We formalize three desiderata for DP auditing: efficiency, end-to-end-ness, and tightness, and present a comprehensive framework based on them to assess progress within the field.
+Finally, we provide a structured systematization of the operational modes of existing DP auditing techniques, encompassing threat models, attack strategies, and evaluation functions.